 Why do this: Benchmarking allows your business to compare your data with aggregated industry data from other companies who have also opted in.
 This allows you to better gauge how well your store is performing relative to other similarly positioned ecommerce companies.

-Note: Google allows businesses to apply three filters: industry vertical, country/region, and daily sessions – this is especially handy since you’ll be able to filter out the companies that are the most similar to your business.
+Note: Google allows businesses to apply three filters: industry vertical, country/region, and daily sessions; this is especially handy, as you’ll be able to filter out the companies that are the most similar to your business.

 Web Property: Google Merchandise Store